$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Discussion

-There are some limitations of our in vivo fundus imaging approach.
+There are some limitations to be addressed in future work.
 We did not have a fixation target, which made alignment and control of instrument-induced myopia difficult.
-Non-mydriatic fundus imaging presents further challenges by having a smaller pupil to image through, and any exposure to bright visible light causes the pupil to dramatically constrict, blocking illumination with the iris.
-Therefore, alignment must be achieved with low-contrast deep red/NIR illumination, and the visible light image must be taken with an exposure faster than the pupillary light reflex.
-Finally, the resolution is worse than a clinical fundus camera (which typically have resolutions greater than 50 lp/mm).
+Additionally, the resolution is worse than a clinical fundus camera (which typically have resolutions greater than 50 lp/mm).
 Future work will require increasing the resolution to ensure the diagnostic capabilities of the system.
+Regardless, this first demonstration of successful \textit{in vivo} diffuser-based imaging of the fundus is a significant step forward toward a future ocular imaging capabilities enabled by lensless imaging.